xxjsw/blogpost/question.md

 In this section, a detailed introduction will delve into the mathematical modeling of the constrained optimization problem, providing clarity on the parameters necessary for problem definition.
 Following that, the traditional methods and their associated limitations will be briefly discussed, which is anticipated to inspire your motivation in “deep hedging” in the upcoming section.

 ## 3.1 Mathematical Modeling
-The below table lists necessary storage optimization constraints with unit: therm or MWh
 | Variables| Constraints  |
 | :----------- |: ----------- |
 | Initial storage | 0 units(plus cushion gas)|